Leila Navabi

 Leila Navabi is a Welsh comedian and writer.
 She has participated in several comedy projects with the BBC, as well as performed two shows at the Edinburgh Festival Fringe in 2023 and 2025, respectively.

 Career

-As a teenager, Navabi left Cardiff, Wales, following her experience of being outed by an ex, and moved to London, England to both watch and perform stand-up comedy.
+As a teenager, Navabi left Cardiff following her experience of being outed by an ex, and moved to London to both watch and perform stand-up comedy.
 In 2022, Navabi then released a half-hour BBC documentary, titled Funny, Gay & Welsh, regarding such experiences of growing up, coming out, and being a queer performer in Cardiff.